 The PoS mechanism, i.e., proving your contribution to the network by staking your crypto tokens, was designed as an alternative to the Proof-of-Work (PoW) model, where contributors showed participation by validating transactions and adding them to the blockchain.

-What are the Different Types Of Staking?
+What are the Different Types of Liquid Staking Crypto?

 Depending on the blockchain specifications and its consensus mechanisms, staking can be categorized into three main types: Validator (Hard), Cold (Offline), and Liquid (Soft), which we’ll go through here.